imostafizur/onecommand/dashboard.md

-# ðŸ“˜ Kubernetes Dashboard Deployment Guide
+# Kubernetes Dashboard Deployment Guide

 This guide walks you through the steps to deploy the **Kubernetes Dashboard**, create a service account for secure access, and generate a token to log in.

 ---

-## ðŸš€ Step-by-Step Instructions
+## Step-by-Step Instructions

-### ðŸ”¹ 1.
-Install Kubernetes Dashboard
+### 1. Install Kubernetes Dashboard

 Run the official installation command: